 What Can You do to Protect Your Business and Family?

-If your business or home is not properly secured, you are vulnerable.
-Not may be, but are.
+If your business or home is not properly secured you could be vulnerable to theft, or even physical danger.

 Not every business has deep enough pockets for security guards.
-Security guards can only be in one place at one time, some are not fully qualified and they also create a liability issue.
-Off-duty cops can command as much as $130 an hour for their security services.
+And security guards can only be in one place at one time.
+Most are not fully qualified or certified and they can also create legal liability issues.
+Off-duty cops are obviously reliable resources for added security but they can command as much as $130 an hour for their security services.

-Since a security guard’s eyewitness account of a crime, or anyone’s eyewitness account for that matter, carries less weight and validity in the court of law than actual security video surveillance footage, the best defense is a good offense.
-This means installing a security camera video surveillance system at your business, preferably integrated with LIVE video monitoring, so police can be dispatched in real time and catch the thieves.
+And keep this in mind, since a security guard’s eyewitness account of a crime, or anyone’s eyewitness account for that matter, carries less weight and validity in the court of law than actual security video surveillance footage, the best defense against crime is installing a security camera video surveillance system at your business, preferably integrated with LIVE video monitoring so police can be dispatched in real time and catch thieves in the act.

-Security cameras can also be, and should be, integrated with your access control security system so if an intruder does break in to your business, security cameras are automatically triggered and an alert can be sent to a monitoring security central station.
+Security cameras can also be integrated with your access control security system so if an intruder does break into your business, security cameras are automatically triggered.

 Find a Local Security Company You Can Trust

-When hiring a security company, be sure to hire a professional and reputable local security company near you or in your area who has a verifiable, excellent reputation.
-A quality security company will be happy to evaluate your security needs, at no cost, and install a quality security system that is scalable and customized to your needs.
+When hiring a security company, be sure to hire a professional and reputable local security company near you, or in your region, whose security specialists and system installers are trained and certified, and whose reputation exceeds your expectations.
+A top security company will be happy to evaluate your security needs, at no cost, and install a quality security system that is scalable and customized to your needs.
 Also be sure your security provider performs regular inspections to monitor necessary hardware and software updates as security technology improves and crime trends evolve.

 Contact us today to schedule a FREE SECURITY SYSTEM consultation in the St. Louis Metro Area, Central and Southern Illinois.
 Call 314-241-0422 or 618-394-1144 or Email Us.